 We are a forum for parents, students, educators – with representatives from 11 Newton schools – and the broader Newton community interested in promoting sustainability in the classrooms and beyond.
-The group offers a setting for sharing experiences and ideas, as well as support in facing challenges in implementing green initiatives at their schools and in the Newton Public District.
+The group offers a setting for sharing experiences and ideas, as well as support in facing challenges in implementing green initiatives at their schools and in the broader Newton public school system.

 Some of our initiatives include: